Community composting hubs

 Register online to get involved in your local community composting hub.

 As a registered participant, you can collect a free kitchen caddy from your local ward office, which can help you collect and transport scraps to a composting hub.
 Find out about choosing the right caddy.
+Contact your local ward office ahead of collection to confirm caddy availability.

 How to use a community composting hub